dozjs/doz/documentation/index.md

 ---

 ### Lifecycle methods
-In order all events:
+In order all hooks:
 - `onBeforeCreate`: called before that instance is created.
 - `onCreate`: called after that instance is created.
+- `onBeforeMount`: called before that instance is mounted on DOM.
-- `onRender`: called after that instance is mounted on DOM.
+- `onMount`: called after that instance is mounted on DOM.
 - `onBeforeUpdate`: called before that instance is updated.
 - `onUpdate`: called after that instance is updated.
+- `onBeforeUnmount`: called before that instance is unmounted.
+- `onUnmount`: called after that instance is unmounted.
 - `onBeforeDestroy`: called before that instance is destroyed.
 - `onDestroy`: called after that instance is destroyed.